 The next question is how to arrange the elements in your photo effectively – and the answer is to arrange them in a way that brings out meaning.

-For example, picture an image in your head.
-A shadow is no longer just a shadow.
-It’s a line that leads to a vase of flowers; the vase is the same color as a clock on the wall; the hands on the clock point back to the shadow.
+For example, imagine the following photography: A shadow is a line that leads to a vase of flowers; the vase is the same color as a clock on the wall; the hands on the clock point back to the shadow.